Concepts¶

 Topos Evaluations: The Quality Pillars¶

-Topos classifies code against an eight-valued Quality Medal lattice (technically a free Heyting algebra on three generators).
+Topos classifies code against a sixteen-valued Quality Medal lattice (technically a free Heyting algebra on four generators).
 This captures degrees of independent quality rather than a single pass/fail score.

-The three generators—SIMPLE, COMPOSABLE, and SECURE—represent the three Quality Pillars of software quality in Topos.
+The four generators—SIMPLE, COMPOSABLE, SECURE, and NAVIGABLE—represent the four Quality Pillars of software quality in Topos.
 They are pairwise incomparable, meaning a program can excel in one while failing in another:

 SIMPLE (Code Complexity): Evaluates internal readability and logic flow.

-COMPOSABLE (Module Coupling): Evaluates how a module relates to the rest of the system.
+COMPOSABLE (Dependency Burden): Evaluates a file’s outward interactions with the rest of the system.

 SECURE (Data Flow Safety): Evaluates the absence of dangerous operations and taint flows.